 Q: In your opinion, where do you see the future of art curation in 10 years?

-Q: Do you have any advice for curators starting and do not know where to begin?
+Q: Do you have any advice for curators starting out and do not know where to begin?

 Find empty spaces, call real estate agents, or see if you can display works in a company lobby.
 This will give you experience of working out how to hang a show and also seeing how people respond to what you are showing.
 And, importantly, use social media to spread the word about what you are doing and attract an audience!